-- 1. Student demonstrates the beginning ability to utilize analytical and critical thinking as a professional and to apply this thinking, by using evidence-informed practice - 2.
-Student demonstrates the beginning ability to establish, maintain, interpret, and monitor verbal, non-verbal, and written communication in the range of systems; - 3.
-Student demonstrates a beginning ability to consciously assess one's own values and the impact these may have on the assessment process; - 4.
-Student is able to articulate the relationship between one's own values and social work/social justice values as they relate to human diversity and resource systems; - 5.
-The student understands the value systems that frame agency practice; - 6.
-The student articulates the role of the social work profession within the agency; - 7.
-The student identifies social welfare policies and programs that provide the underpinning of the agency in which s/he is placed; - 8.
-Student demonstrates the ability to apply the principles of generalist social work practice;
+- 1. Student demonstrates the beginning ability to establish, maintain, interpret, and monitor verbal, non-verbal, and written communication with special needs adults - 2.
+Student demonstrates the beginning ability to utilize analytical and critical thinking as a professional and to apply this thinking by using evidence-informed practice - 3.
+Student demonstrates a beginning ability to consciously assess one's own values and the these may have on the assessment process - 4.
+Student is able to articulate the relationship between one's own values and social work/social justice values as they relate to human diversity and resource systems - 5.
+The student understands the value systems that frame agency practice - 6.
+The student articulates the role of the social work profession within the agency - 7.
+The student identifies social welfare policies and program that provide the underpinning of the agency in which s/he is placed - 8.
+Student demonstrates the ability to apply the principles of generalist social work practice - 9.
+The student has the beginning ability to understand organizations and communities as multi-functional interdependent systems - 10.
+Student demonstrates understanding of sources of human diversity and human vulnerability - 11.
+Student demonstrates understanding of the dimensions of diversity are understood as the intersectionality of factors including but not limited to age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status

-- 9. The student has the beginning ability to understand organizations and communities as multifunctional interdependent systems; - 10.
-Student demonstrates understanding of sources of human diversity and human vulnerability; - 11.
-Student demonstrates recognition of institutional racism, sexism, ageism, and structural oppression in communities and organizations; - 12.
-Student has a beginning understanding of the multi-determinants (biological, psychological, social structural and cultural sources) of behavior by reference to basic concepts from human physiology, psychology, sociology, political science, history, and economics; - 13.
-Student demonstrates the ability to recognize the stages of the life cycle associated with the agency population; - 14.
-The student demonstrates the ability to form a professional relationship; - 15.
-The student demonstrates skill in collecting data; - 16.
-The student demonstrates professional behavior marked by punctuality, participation, interaction, team membership, responsibility, persistence and open-minded flexibility; - 17.
-The student demonstrates beginning self awareness in supervision and process recordings.
+- 12. Student demonstrates recognition of institutional racism, sexism, ageism, and structural oppression in communities and organizations - 13.
+Student has a beginning understanding of the multi-determinants (biological, psychological, social structural and cultural sources) of behavior by reference to basic concepts from human physiology, psychology, sociology, political science, history, and economics - 14.
+Student demonstrates the ability to recognize the stages of the life cycle associated with the agency population - 15.
+The student demonstrates the ability to form a professional relationship - 16.
+The student demonstrates skill in collecting data - 17.
+The student demonstrates professional behavior marked by punctuality, participation, interaction, team membership, responsibility, persistence and open-minded flexibility - 18.
+The student demonstrates beginning self-awareness in supervision and process recordings - 19.
+The student understands cultural humility and recognize the extent to which a culture's structures and values, including social, economic, political, racial, technological, and cultural exclusions, may create privilege and power resulting in systemic oppression